BodbDearg/PsyDoom/README.md

     - F7: Show all map lines
     - F8: VRAM Viewer (functionality hidden in retail)
 - Hacky/temp 'mods' system.
-    - You can override some files (currently .WAD and .IMG files only) by supplying the game with a directory containing those overrides.
+    - You can override any game files by supplying the game with a directory containing those overrides.
     - Specify the directory using the `-datadir <MY_DIRECTORY_PATH>` command line argument.
     - Put files in this folder (note: not in any child folders!) that you wish to override, e.g 'MAP01.WAD'.
     - If the game goes to load a file such as 'MAP01.WAD' and it is present in the overrides dir, then the on-disk version will be used instead.